CalebFenton/CalebFenton.github.io/source/_posts/creating_java_vm_from_android_native_code.md

 JavaVMOption opt[2];
 opt[0].optionString = "-Djava.class.path=/data/local/tmp/shim_app.apk";
 opt[1].optionString = "-agentlib:jdwp=transport=dt_android_adb,suspend=n,server=y";
+// ...
+args.nOptions = 2;
 ```

 You should now be able to use `FindClass` to load system and app classes.

+And if you need to load native libraries in your VM, such as if you load a class which loads a library in it's static initilzer, you can see that path as well with `optionString = "-Djava.library.path=/data/local/tmp"`.
+There's an example [here](http://docs.oracle.com/javase/7/docs/technotes/guides/jni/jni-12.html#invo).

 ## UiccUnlock Method